api3dao/old-api3-docs/docs/chainapi/user-guides/deployments.md

 <!-- If you change the following paragraph, change it in the README. -->

-This section will step you through deploying an Airnode using a configuration that was built when creating an integration.
-An integration can be used for multiple deployments if desired.
-Deployments can be made on AWS or GCP.
+This section will take you through deploying an Airnode.
+Multiple deployments can use the same integration if desired.

 There are a few things needed before creating a deployment:

-- Acquire cloud provider account such as AWS or GCP.
+- Acquire cloud provider account such as AWS or GCP
-- Acquire a blockchain provider account for the networks required.
+- Acquire a blockchain provider account for the networks required
-- Install Docker.
+- Install Docker

-Select the **Deploy** menu in the navigation bar on the left side of the page.
-Then select the **New Deployment** button.
-ChainAPI will step-you-through the deployment process.
+Select **Deploy** in the navigation bar on the left side of the page.
+Then click the **New Deployment** button.
+You will then be guided through the deployment process.

 ## Integrations